imshaaz21/Cookie-Inspector/README.md

 ## 🗑️ Deleting Cookies
 1. Click on the `trash icon` next to the cookie you want to delete.

+## 🔄 Future Plans
+The main branch contains the Chrome extension.
+In the future, support for other browsers (like Firefox etc.) will be added.

 ## 📜 License

 This project is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for details.